coolOrangeProjects/.github/.github/ISSUE_TEMPLATE/coolorange_update.md

     - `%PROGRAMDATA%\Autodesk\Vault 20XX\Extensions\DataStandard\CAD.Custom`
   - powerEvents `%PROGRAMDATA%\coolOrange\powerEvents\Events`
   - powerJobs Processor `%PROGRAMDATA%\coolOrange\powerJobs\Jobs`
-- [ ] Add contact person to whom "update done" should be sent
+- [ ] Add contact person which whom handover meeting should be done
 - [ ] Add code to Github
 - [ ] Plan into project schedule and assign developer to task
 - [ ] Add budget to track used time on